Become an advocate

 Advocates work in partnership with school leaders and trustees to ensure schools are offering the best education and supporting pupils and staff.

 Advocates are expected to visit the school and meet with pupils, staff and the school community to look at information, evidence progress and listen to views.
 Findings are then discussed with school leaders and trustees.

 There is a minimum expectation regarding time commitment, but the responsibility of making a difference is extremely rewarding.

-Advocates are required to attend an annual governance event in-person, visit the school once a term and attend one or two meetings each term in-person or virtually.
+Advocates are required to visit the school once a term (3 visits), attend one or two follow-up meetings each term (in person or virtually) and attend an annual governance day (in-person).